The relative prevalence of wave-packets and coherent structures in the inertial and kinetic ranges of turbulence as seen

-This abrupt crossover is not seen for the other high $\beta$ interval (panels h) and i)) and thus is associated here with the large $\theta$.
+This abrupt crossover is not seen for the other high $\beta$ interval (panels h) and i)).
+A more comprehensive study may reveal other factors that affect the temporal scale and behaviour of the crossover.
 For intervals $R\leq 0.4$ au a core is seen at $0.5$ s containing about $92$ \% of fluctuations in the core.
 The crossover range ends at $8$ s for $R\leq0.6$ au and at $16$ s for $R\sim0.9$ au.
 The crossover range is thus broader at small distances from the sun than at larger distances.

 The first column in Figure \ref{fig:qq-magnitude-cat} shows the $B_{\parallel}$ component with the KR scales consistently as single line where the Haar wavelet fluctuation pdfs has larger amplitude tails and with increasing scale the core expands and the amplitude of the tails of the Haar wavelet fluctuation pdf decreases.
 At $0.597$ au and large $\beta$ (row 3) the distributions show a mixture of behaviours, with $B_{\perp (V_{sw}\times B)}$ exhibiting the same evolution as intervals close to the sun, and $B_{\perp (V_{sw}, B)}$ like intervals at larger distances.